-The Skoobmobile is Renfrewshire's librarv mobile service.
-Skoobmobile's impact in the past has included increased vear enthusiasm for reading, increased frequency of reading at home and use of library membership.
+The Skoobmobile is Renfrewshire's library mobile service.
+Skoobmobile's impact in the past included increased has enthusiasm for reading, increased frequency of reading at home and use of library membership.
 As well as developing children's literacy skills, the act of reading together results in parents and children spending more time with each other, strengthening the parentchild bond and contributing to better wellbeing for the child.
-Another impact of this action was increased communication and interaction between children as a result of discussions centred around book borrowing.
+Another impact of this action was increased communication interaction between children as a result of discussions centred around book borrowing.